libreForms/spec/spec.md

 ## Definitions

-This document extensively employs the key terminology defined below.

 #### Form configuration

 This term is used to refer to configuration files containing form-building data, as shown in the [examples](#examples) below.
 Unfortunately, this term may appear confusing when used alongside terms like [form configs](#form-configs), which refer to specific configurations applied on a form-by-form basis and employ [reserved characters](#reserved-characters) to set themselves apart from [form fields](#form-fields).